 Anime & Manga

 - Chriopterans in Blood+ can take on the form of anybody whose blood they have drunk.
-Used for extra squick points when Diva walked around as Riku, the protagonist's little brother, who she had previously raped and killed
+Used for extra squick points when Diva walked around as Riku, Saya's and Kai's little brother, who she had previously raped and killed.

-- In InuYasha, one of Naraku's henchmen was Muso alias the incarnation of his human feelings for Kikyou, a faceless man who wore the faces of people he'd killed.
-Being based on Naraku's human side, he was faceless so the viewers wouldn't learn what Onigumo looked like before he was Naraku, though in this series it's not much of a secret.
+- One of Naraku's henchmen was Muso, a faceless man who wore the faces of people he'd killed.
+Being based on Naraku's human side, he at first had no face, presumably to keep the mystery of what Onbigumo looked like before he was burnt; though in this series it's not much of a secret.
+Later, he killed a young Buddhist monk and took his face, "wearing" it as its own from then on.

 - Orochimaru from Naruto does this early on during the chunin exams to a team of Grass Village genin.
 He and his underlings literally take the faces from the victims either while or after killing them and wear them as disguises.
 He also used it when impersonating the Kazekage.
 Judging from his appearance when posing as the Sound Team's jonin sensei, he is capable of creating faces if he wants to.

 - Zetsu can transforms into people and even imitate their chakra to fool sensor-types, but he needs to take some chakra first.

 - Hanzo in Ultimate Muscle slices the faces off his defeated opponents.

 - In Nurarihyon no Mago, Rikuo fights a guy who cuts off girls' faces.

-- Etzali (Unabara Mitsuki) of Toaru Majutsu no Index.
+- Etzali (Unabara Mitsuki) of A Certain Magical Index.